XJFlash Module

 Indirect connections – YES

-XJFlash Configuration - Indirect Connections
+XJFlash Configuration - Indirect connections

 1. The flash is connected to the FPGA via a buffer